 Refusing a Preliminary Test Can Get You Arrested

 While you do have the right to refuse the first preliminary screening alcohol test, an officer often automatically arrests you so they can get a chemical test done as mentioned above.
 Some people don’t mind the arrest if they know they were intoxicated and strategically refuse the first test with hopes their alcohol level goes down and they sober up more before taking that second test.

 Hiring an experienced criminal defense lawyer can help you get the case dismissed under the following circumstances:

 - The officer should not have stopped you in the first place.
 The Fourth Amendment protects individuals against unlawful search and seizure.
 If it is found that there was insufficient reason for pulling you over, then your case will be dismissed.

-- The officer did not inform you of your rights concerning the breathalyzer test.
+- The officer did not inform you of your rights concerning the chemical test.
 Again, you do not have to take a breathalyzer.
 If the officer who stopped you insisted otherwise, then grounds may exist for charges to be dropped or the dismissal of your case.

 As you can see, the law is not so straightforward when it comes to DUI and DUI refusals.
 There are plenty of built-in protections for individual rights, and there is enough opportunity to fight a bogus charge.
-With the right criminal lawyer, you can fight for an outcome that is favorable to you.
+With the right DUI lawyer, you can fight for an outcome that is favorable to you.